appveyor/website/NJekyll/site/docs/deployment/agent.md

 <a id="publishing-ssdt-sql"></a>
-## Publishing artifact SSDT package to SQL Server
+## Publishing SSDT package artifact to SQL Server

+Deployment Agent supports publishing of SSDT package artifacts (with `.dacpac` extension) to SQL Server instance.

+To direct AppVeyor that named artifact should be treated as DACPAC package:

     <artifact_name>.deploy_database: true

 Other properties:

-* `connection_string` - SQL connection string to the target database.
+* `connection_string` - SQL connection string to the target database, for example `Server=(local)\SQLEXPRESS;Database=my_app;User ID=myuser;Password=password`

 * `<artifact_name>.<deploy_setting>` where `<deploy_setting>` is a setting described in [Publishing SQL Server databases from SSDT packages](/docs/deployment/sql-database-ssdt).